 Mr. Vartanian has consistently been recognized over the years as one of the leading practitioners in his field by publications such as Chambers, The Legal 500, IFLR 1000 and The Best Lawyers in America.
-Chambers USA notes his clients’ comments regarding his outstanding work as “one of the best financial services lawyers in America,” and someone his clients say is “highly regarded by the federal regulators” and who “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
+Chambers USA notes his clients’ comments regarding his outstanding work as “one of the best financial services lawyers in America,” and an attorney who is “highly regarded by the federal regulators” and who “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
 In 2015 Mr. Vartanian was named a BTI Client Services All-Star, recognized as one of 354 lawyers nationwide for excellence in client service.
 He was also named “Washingtonian of the Year” in 2008, based on the charitable work that he does in the D.C. metropolitan area.

 Mr. Vartanian has written numerous books and articles and is a frequent lecturer and media commentator on the financial services industry.
 His book publications include: